HMHS CU College of Humanities, Arts & Social Sciences

-Through the Bachelor of Liberal Arts Degree, you gain:
+Through the a Liberal Arts Degree, you gain:

-- A well-rounded academic foundation, through a blend of courses in traditional liberal arts fields and focused subject areas, such as business management and administration, computer science, international relations, economics, and psychology.
+- A well-rounded academic foundation, through a blend of courses in traditional liberal arts fields and focused subject areas (refer to Degree Programs)

 - Effective verbal and written communication skills to convey views and opinions in academic and professional contexts.